lannes/Flutter-AdaptiveCards/README.md

 * Implement missing _Actions_
   * Add `ToggleVisibility` - currently implemented as `no-op`
   * `Action.Execute` and `Action.Submit` are currently the same via dispatch.
 Their behavior should possibly be different
+* Examples
-* Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples
+  * Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples instead of hard coding
+  * Fix Cupertino date picker light invisible text in spinners
+  * Changing from light to dark mode erases any selected data - noticiable in `Input` examples

 ## ChangeLog